 The following list represents costs that may be eligible for reimbursement on a project.
-All project costs must be approved and outlined in the project agreement.
+All project costs must be outlined in the project proposal and budget and approved in the project agreement.

-- Costs to conduct required environmental review for NEPA and Section 106 compliance - Costs associated with project engineering and design - Construction, rehabilitation, and maintenance work on trails - Construction of bridges, railings, ramps, fences, and retaining structures - Bank stabilization, re-vegetation (excluding ornamental landscaping), erosion control - Trailhead development including parking, restrooms, and related facilities - Signs and interpretive aids - Consultant/ contractor services - Acquisition of land or permanent easements essential to trail development or access - Equipment rental - Bid advertisements for contracted work - Employee salary for on-the-ground project work in the field - Administrative costs to administer the project and the grant when agreed upon up front and documented correctly (does not include general overhead costs) - Environmental review and engineering costs incurred less than 18 months prior to FHWA authorization may be counted towards the applicant's 20% share in limited circumstances.
+- Costs to conduct required environmental review for NEPA and Section 106 compliance - Costs associated with project engineering and design - Construction, rehabilitation, and maintenance work on trails - Construction of bridges, railings, ramps, fences, and retaining structures - Bank stabilization, re-vegetation (excluding ornamental landscaping), erosion control - Trailhead development including parking, restrooms, and related facilities - Signs and interpretive aids

+- Consultant/ contractor services - Equipment rental - Bid advertisements for contracted work - Employee salary for on-the-ground project work in the field - Administrative costs to administer the project and the grant when agreed upon up front and documented correctly (does not include general overhead costs) - Environmental review and engineering costs incurred less than 18 months prior to FHWA authorization may be counted towards the applicant's 20% share in limited circumstances.
 These services must have been procured following the procurement requirements outlined in the RTP Procurement Procedures document, and require documentation including invoicing and proof of payment specific to the project to prove this.
 Discuss with the DCR grant administrator if you wish to include these costs.
 No other costs incurred prior to authorization are eligible.